 - Shelving: put irreplaceable or valuable items on high-mounted shelves.

-- Home entertainment: fix any audio-visual equipment like TV and hi-fi to the wall about 1.5 metres above floor level.
+- Home entertainment: fix any audio-visual equipment like TVs and hi-fis to the wall at least 1.5 metres above floor level.

 - Pump: fit a pump in a basement or under-floor void to remove floodwater.

-- Walls: dry-line.
+- Walls: dry-line walls.
 Use horizontal plasterboard, or lime-based plaster instead of gypsum.
 Get a special draining system for cavity walls.

-- Flooring: lay tiles with rugs rather than fitted carpets, which often need to be replaced after a flood.
+- Flooring: lay tiles with rugs rather than fitted carpets, as they can be rolled up and moved to a higher position.

-- Doors and windows: install synthetic or waxed windows and doors, or varnish.
+- Doors and windows: install synthetic, waxed or varnished window frames and doors.